Frequently Asked Questions

 When Should I Schedule My Travel Health Appointment?

 Many travel vaccines require two weeks to take full effect.
 Scheduling your appointment well in advance of your trip promotes health protection.
 Keep in mind, though, that it usually is not too late to visit our travel clinics.
-We will always do our best to accommodate last minute travelers.
+We will always do our best to accommodate last minute travellers.

 How Do I Schedule an Appointment at Passport Health?